By Evelyn Lau

 — Today’s Book of Poetry

-Evelyn Lau is the Vancouver author of thirteen books, including eight volumes of poetry.
+Evelyn Lau is a lifelong Vancouverite who has authored fourteen books, including nine volumes of poetry.
 Her memoir Runaway: Diary of a Street Kid (HarperCollins, 1989), published when she was eighteen, was made into a CBC movie starring Sandra Oh in her first major role.
-Evelyn’s prose books have been translated into a dozen languages; her poetry has received the Milton Acorn People’s Poetry Award, the Pat Lowther Award for best book of poetry by a Canadian woman, and a National Magazine Award, as well as nominations for a BC Book Prize and a Governor-General’s Award.
-Her poems have been chosen numerous times for inclusion in the Best Canadian Poetry series, and she has been writer-in-residence at UBC, Kwantlen College and Vancouver Community College as well as Distinguished Visiting Writer at the University of Calgary.
+Evelyn’s prose books have been translated into a dozen languages; her poetry has received the Milton Acorn People’s Poet Award, the Pat Lowther Award for best book of poetry by a Canadian woman, and a National Magazine Award, as well as nominations for a BC Book Prize and the Governor-General’s Award.
+Her poems have appeared in hundreds of journals and anthologies, including the Best Canadian Poetry series.
 From 2011-2014, Evelyn served as Poet Laureate for the City of Vancouver.